Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Low-budget Orge servers can run on software RAID.
 Beside purchasing the right disks [#]_, one should consider determining which partitions should be mirrored (data only, or all, including problematic cases as ``/boot``), on which actual connectivity (disks may or, preferably, may not share a bus).

+Hardware RAID should been favoured whenever possible, for performances and reliability.
+A specific RAID card must then be bought, with its dedicated processor and memory.

 .. [#] At least three hard disks are needed for RAID 5, preferably from different manufacturers to avoid simultaneous failures, with same size and similar performances.
 A fourth disk can be useful as a spare disk, to reduce the vulnerability after a failure occurred.